GraspIO/docs-developers-guide/Grammar/Classes.md

 ### Subtypes

-> **Stability**: experimental

-In addition to classic inheritance, being a template engine, Grasp also supports a more exotic, reverse capability - injecting class as a supertype for other classes by using its `subTypes` feature.
+In addition to classic inheritance, being a template engine, Grasp also supports a more exotic capability - injecting class as a supertype for other classes by using its `subTypes` feature.

-In a world of object-oriented programming this approach is not used because it breaks some basic rules of class inheritance and encapsulation.
+In a world of object-oriented programming this approach is not used much because it violates the rules of class inheritance and encapsulation.

 However, Grasp is not a programming language.
-It's a templating tool that is built with different purpose in mind: to give users what they need to see in the editor and maximize reuse of existing grammars.
-And sometimes you need to inject your Grasp in someone else's class hierarchy so that you can reuse prebuilt grammars to make your own *mashup grammars*.
+It is a templating engine that is built with a different purpose in mind: to give users what they need in the editor and to maximize reuse of existing grammars.
+Sometimes you need to inject your class on top of somebody else's class hierarchy so that you can reuse prebuilt grammars and make your own grammar *mashups*.

-For example, let's say somebody has already defined a grammar for a rule expression editor, and somebody else did the same for a formula editor, and now you want to combine them to give users ability to use either of them in the same part of their document.
-All you need to do is define your own class and list both the formula editor and the expression editor as its subtypes.
+For example, let's say somebody has already defined a grammar for a rule expression editor, while somebody else devloped a formula editor, and now you want to combine them to give your users an ability to use either of them when authoring their document.
+All you need to do in such case is define your own class and list both the formula editor and the expression editor as its subtypes.

-> **Note**: there are other ways of achieving the same effect in Grasp, although in less elegant way (e.g. by wrapping such external classes as features of your own 'envelope' classes).
-This capability is experimental and should be used with caution.
-There is a chance that it will be deprecated in the future releases of Grasp.
+> Note: there are other ways of achieving the same effect in Grasp, although in less elegant way: e.g. by specifying external classes as features of your own 'envelope' class.